 Advantages of Breastfeeding

-We enthusiastically recommend breast feeding for our newborn patients.
-Breast feeding has many advantages.
-The most important advantage of breast feeding is the strong boost in immunity that breast feeding affords.
+We enthusiastically recommend breastfeeding for our newborn patients.
+Breastfeeding has many advantages, the most important being that breast milk provides a strong boost in immunity for the newborn.
 White blood cells, antibodies, and other mediators of immunity are passed to the baby during breast feeding.
 This provides protection against infectious disease during the critical first few months of a baby’s life when immunity is naturally low.
 Although there is no guarantee, illness is rare in breast fed infants.
-Additionally, breast feeding also helps protect against the development of allergies and the development of colic (crying).
+Additionally, breastfeeding also helps protect against the development of allergies and the development of colic (crying).

 In addition, to breast feeding having anti-infectious factors and being nutritionally complete, it also promotes closer emotional bonds between the parents and the baby.
 Most breast feeding mothers feel that they are giving their babies a part of themselves which helps develop more satisfying relationships.
 We call this bonding.
 Breast milk is readily available, pre-warmed and cheap.
 At the time of birth, breast feeding helps the uterus contract so that mother loses less blood than if she didn’t breast feed.
 It also decreases the abdominal size of the woman faster than if she weren’t breast feeding.
 Breast feeding utilizes about 800 calories per day of maternal nutrients, which helps a mother lose the weight that she gained during the pregnancy.